 Below is a list of 5 sites in Casablanca to see while in the city:

 1. Musee Abderrahman Slaoui

 This is the best place to start your historical trip.
 The museum is located not far from the medina.
-The museum is spread over two floors and displays artistic items from the 19th and 20th Century Morocco including poster art, contemporary art, ceramics and jewelry.
-You will be fascinated by the collection of Venetian glass boxes and candle sticks.
+The museum is spread over two floors and displays artistic items from 19th and 20th Century Morocco including poster art, contemporary art, ceramics, and jewelry.
+You will be fascinated by the collection of Venetian glass boxes and candlesticks.
 Here, you will also see some of the early tourism posters for journeys to the African Continent from Europe.
 The paintings of Mohammed Ben Ali R’bati are extremely beautiful and masterfully created.